-Policy: Committee Members must protect the confidential information of CBIC and must not use confidential information or his or her position as a Director or Committee Member to the detriment of CBIC.
+Policy: Committee members must protect the confidential information of CBIC and must not use confidential information or their position as a Director or Committee member to the detriment of CBIC.

 Confidential information of CBIC includes confidential, proprietary and/or legally privileged material of CBIC and is solely for use by CBIC.
-Confidential information is information obtained through the Director's, or Committee Member's position that has not been released to the public.
+Confidential information is information obtained through the Director's, or committee member's position that has not been released to the public.